ssmagula/ssmagula.github.io/README.md

 ## Credits

-This site is made with [Jekyll.rb](jekyllrb.com), used a Bootstrap theme called Agency as a starting point, and it even includes SASS, FontAwesome icons, and occasionally some SVG icons from Noun Project.
+This site is made with [Jekyll.rb](jekyllrb.com) and used a Bootstrap theme called Agency as a starting point.
+It even includes SASS, FontAwesome icons, and occasionally some SVG icons from Noun Project.

 ## Usage